-First, we collapsed all other variables and looked at how well the iterative proportional fitting procedure was able to fit the different classification schemes discussed in the previous section.
+First, we collapsed all other variables and looked at how well the iterative proportional fitting procedure was able to fit the $2 \times 3$ classification scheme described in section 3.

-We start with the data organized into a 2×3 contingency table (Table 3).
-We used the loglin implementation of iterative proportional fitting algorithm in R [8].
-The traditional iterative proportional fitting procedure yields the expected values seen in Table 4 ($G^2=678.36$, df=2), while adjusting for the structural zero yields the expected values in Table 5 ($G^2=.3149$, df=1).
+We start with the data organized into a $2 \times 3$ contingency table (Table 3).
+We used the loglin implementation of iterative proportional fitting algorithm in R [9].
+The traditional iterative proportional fitting procedure yields the expected values seen in Table 4 ( $G^2 = 678.36$ , df=2), while adjusting for the structural zero yields the expected values in Table 5 ( $G^2 = .3149$ , df=1).
 Thus we see a superior fit when adjusting for structural zeros in addition to evidence that the independence assumption is valid for this set-up of the data.

 A natural question that arises from this result is whether or not this independence is due solely to the structural zero.
 It is also important to note that the structural zero only exists in experimental data in which there is no designated innocent suspect in the target-absent lineups.
-In order to suggest further use of this model, we would want to know if the assumptions still hold for a different experimental design.
-We thus transform the data and treat it as it would have been during the original ROC analysis - that $\frac{1}{6}$ of the foil identifications in target-absent lineups should be considered as innocent suspect identifications, and thus the remaining $\frac{5}{6}$ of those foil identifications should continue to be treated as foils.
+In order to recommend further use of this model, we would want to know if the assumptions still hold for a different experimental design.
+We thus transform the data and treat it as it would have been during the original ROC analysis - that $\frac{1}{6}$ of the filler identifications in target-absent lineups should be considered as innocent suspect identifications, and the remaining $\frac{5}{6}$ of those filler identifications should continue to be treated as fillers.
 The resulting contingency table is shown in Table 6.
-The IPF procedure produces expected values shown in Table 7 ($G^2 = 359.86$, df=2) and we see that the independence assumption no longer holds.
-This suggests that witness choice depends on whether the lineup is Target Absent or Target Present, which we would expect.
+The IPF procedure produces expected values shown in Table 7 ( $G^2 = 359.86$ , df=2) and we see that the independence assumption no longer holds.
+This suggests that witness choice depends on whether the lineup is target absent or target present, which we would expect.
+It also suggests that more variables need to be included in the analysis to explain the data.